 - The Street Department uses a salt brine pretreatment on priority streets if conditions allow before a forecasted winter weather event.
 Rainfall during this process can wash away the brine or make it ineffective.
 Salting/sanding streets remains part of the department’s practice during winter weather.

-- Business occupants are responsible for snow removal on sidewalks in the business district within 5 hours after accumulation ends and by 8:30 a.m. if snow falls overnight.
+- Property owners in the business district are responsible for snow removal on sidewalks in the business district within 5 hours after accumulation ends and by 8:30 a.m. if snow falls overnight.

 - In residential areas, residents are responsible for clearing their sidewalks within 24 hours after accumulation ends.

 - City Code, Chapter 8, Article 2